 Solution: Bring your device to the Tech Desk in Bertrand Library to see if it can be repaired.
 The staff will speak to you about options for repairing your device, or other alternatives.

 Applications will be reviewed and eligibility will be determined by the Office of Diversity & Inclusion, Office of Financial Aid and the dean of students.
-Questions about the program may be directed to the Tech Desk at firstname.lastname@example.org.
+Questions regarding the program may be directed to Steve O'Hara, associate vice president, information technology, at firstname.lastname@example.org, or Todd Fogle, senior technology support specialist, at email@example.com.